St John's Church Māori NZ Wars memorial

 Later that year, £12 10s was allocated for repairs to the graves.

-On 21 October 1884, the Waikato Times mentioned a Constabulary Force visit to St John’s that had taken place two years previously, when ‘a sergeant and party of A.C. were sent here to improve (?) the graves’.
+On 21 October 1884, the Waikato Times mentioned an Armed Constabulary visit to St John’s that had taken place two years previously, when ‘a sergeant and party of A.C. were sent here to improve (?) the graves’.
 The mounds marking the graves were levelled – ‘dug over’ – and the tablets inscribed with names removed.
 The party had, according to the Times, done everything possible to ‘efface the memory of the dead from the minds of the people’.
 It is unclear whether the sergeant mentioned was Foster.

 To compound matters, the much-anticipated memorial had not transpired.
 It was ‘still in the quarry, and by all appearances likely to remain there’.
 One visitor thought it ‘strange that nothing was done to honour the memory of those who lost their lives in the service of their country’.